integrated-land-simulator/model_description/descript/remarks.md

 How to cite

-> MATSIRO6 Document Writing Team (2021), Description of MATSIRO6, Climate System Report No. 66, Division of Climate System Research, Atmosphere and Ocean Research Institute, The University of Tokyo. doi:xxxxxx
+> MATSIRO6 Document Writing Team (2021), Description of MATSIRO6, CCSR Report No. 66, Division of Climate System Research, Atmosphere and Ocean Research Institute, The University of Tokyo. doi:xxxxxx

 \
 \